basti1302/repoman/README.md

 Contributing
 ------------

-Run `npm run build` to kick off the full build including tests, integration tests, coverage etc.
+Run `npm run build` to kick off the full build including tests, integration tests, coverage etc. Note: Currently, the integration tests will fail on systems where git uses a different localization than English.

 Articles
 --------